 The payments and posting files happen automatically through the Payment Processor.
-The actual logging of inbound calls and the final outcome of each call are tracked on 1-800 Notify's secure web portal.
+The actual logging of inbound calls (call audit logs) and the final outcome of each call are tracked on 1-800 Notify's secure web portal.

 The results can be helpful if your staff would like to follow up with patients who attempted but were not able to successfully complete a payment.

 Every step of the call is tracked and logged in the portal.
 Audit logs appear soon after the call is completed.
 They are near real time.

 To see a complete list of audit log codes defined, please see this related article:

 Other data in the Call Log File may include:

 - The patient name, phone number, account number, date, time and duration of the call and other information are also logged in the system.

 3-1.
 Determine if the call results file is something that your staff would like to see only on the secure web portal, inside your own financial system, or not at all.

 3-2.
 If your staff will be using the secure web portal, identify and train your personnel.